-The world of banking is huge: global, offers hundreds of products, and it can be complex.
-There’s retail banking; commercial; investment; online and everything in between.
+The world of banking is huge: global, offering hundreds of products, and it can be complex.
+There’s retail banking; digital, commercial; investment; online, and everything in between.
 This world of financial services comes with its own language - acronyms and initials at every turn.
-KYC and AML are part of that bank of vocabulary (pardon the pun), and both play a major role in the fight against fraud, money laundering and other financial crime.
+KYC and AML are part of that bank of vocabulary (pardon the pun), and both play a major role in the fight against fraud, money laundering, and other financial crime.

 But what are AML and KYC?
 What do the terms mean?
 And how do banks use KYC and AML in their operations?
-This article explains more about the role of KYC and AML in banking, and why these little acronyms are so important in the big fight against financial crime.
+This article explains more about the role of KYC and AML in banking, and why these little acronyms are a big deal in the fight against financial crime.

 Anti-money laundering (AML)

-AML stands for Anti-Money Laundering and is an umbrella term for all of the regulatory processes that a financial firm has to go through to ensure their customers are who they claim to be, and all the transactions they go through are legitimate.
+AML stands for "anti-money laundering" and is an umbrella term for all of the regulatory processes that a financial firm has to go through to ensure their customers are who they claim to be, and all the transactions they make are legitimate.

 - Large cash transactions